 On Sunday, we took it easy, shopped around a few boutiques, and then headed to my parent’s house to relax and have dinner.
 I cooked up a salad, Daiya vegan pizza, and Annie’s vegan gluten-free mac and cheese.
 Now, that’s my kind of dinner 😆

-We decided to Celebrate Christmas on Monday since Abby and T.C. were leaving on Christmas eve.
+We decided to celebrate Christmas on Monday since Abby and T.C. were leaving on Christmas eve.
 I spent the day finishing up my flower project, which I’m so happy how it turned out!
-I’ll make sure to et photos of it when it’s up on the wall.
+I’ll make sure to get photos of it when it’s up on the wall.
 And a DIY post is coming soon!

 When we got to my parent’s house, they had SO MUCH FOOD prepared.
 My mom made salad, fruit bowl, bruschetta, pepper jelly dip, chips, salsa, crackers, cheese spread, coconut shrimp, brussels sprouts, potatoes, chicken fingers, crab legs, salmon, and more…We were ROLLING out of the kitchen after eating.

 My parent’s set up the most incredible scavenger hunt for us.
 I filmed it for Vlogmas if you want to check that out!
 It was pretty funny.

 Such a fun night! ♥️ I’m truly blessed.